MalitsPlus/HoshimiToolkit/lapis/README.md

 6. Move manifest.xml into `./EncryptedFiles/` directory.
 7. Move whole assets folder into `./EncryptedFiles/` directory.
 Be sure **NOT** to change any file or directory name because the path is also a part of name of AssetBundles.
 Every AssetBundle's name starts with `assets/products/xxx`.
 8. Now you are ready to go.
 Run LpsPkgMnfstDcpt and output AssetBundles will be generated in `./DecryptedFiles`.

----
-You can check [my blog](https://malitsplus.blogspot.com/2022/01/lapis-relights.html) for further details.